 The gas turbines are lightweight and compact.
 In the year of 1970s, they were used by the US Navy to power ship by the gas turbines with 20000 horsepower.

 They are now used to power other navy vessels.

 The gas turbines were used to power up the locomotives in 1950-1960s year.
 But they didn’t have the success due to various reasons over the diesel-powered locomotives.

 These are basically powered engines, widely used in the 1960s.
-But they didn’t that much of success.
+But they didn’t have that much success.
 Later they were extensively used in supercharging and turbocharging.
-They became popular with the turbocharging and they are still used in the turbocharged vehicles.
+They became popular with turbocharging and they are still used in turbocharged vehicles.

 Most importantly they are becoming more and more useful in electric power generation sectors.
 The advancements in gas turbines are making them even more useful and effective and various applications.
 The development of computational fluid dynamics, finite element analysis and advanced materials are helping gas turbines.

-There are several gas turbine projects already executed across the word, a list is added for reference,
+There are several gas turbines projects already executed across the word, a list is added for reference,

 There are so many gas turbine manufacturers are available across the world, few of the main suppliers are captured below,